guowenping123/GuoWenPing/content/about.md

 comments: false
 ---
 # Personal Evaluation
-I see myself advancing with a strong ability and interesting in new technology and academic research.
-I successfully participated two international academic conferences, one published paper and one patent.
-In the University study, I got undergraduate scholarships and the best prize for final project.
-The final project is related to swipe card system.
-My insteresting research area on computer graphic, softerware testing and machine learning.
+I see myself advancing with a strong ability and interesting in life and academic research.
+About academic：I successfully participated one international academic conference,one china physiological annual meetingone and publish an academic poster.
+I have a wide range of hobbies.
+Such as sports, dancing, singing, food, fishing and so on.In terms of competitive sports, I won the first prize of the China Cheerleading Championship and the second prize of the Beijing-Tianjin-Hebei campus hip-hop competition.These awards all stem from my love for life.I hope you all have a good mood every day#include<stdio.h>
+#include<conio.h>
+struct move_point
+{
+int x,y;
+int xv,yv;
+}man

 # Working Experience
 1. 2020.3 - 2021.6